 Availability of co-funding by other agencies or organizations is not a requisite for grant proposals.
 Any complementary funding must be declared in the budget section of the grant application form.

-The ISIF Asia Secretariat has defined the terms and conditions for the release of grant funds, to comply with Australian regulations a contract will be issued by APNIC, acting as a ISIF Asia secretariat.
+The terms and conditions for the release of grant funds are defined as part of the contract signed between the grant recipient and the APNIC Foundation, acting as a ISIF Asia secretariat.
 The legal representative of each selected organization will have to sign the agreement.
+The grant agreement is not valid without an authorized APNIC Foundation signature.

 The grant agreement can not be tailored to accommodate individual requests so that all grant recipients operate under the same terms and conditions.
 The template for the standard grant agreement is available for review before submitting your grant proposal.